Speak With a Social Security Disability Lawyer in Nashville, Tennessee

 Are you eligible for SSD or SSDI?

-When considering filing for SSD or SSDI you must first determine whether you meet the necessary eligibility requirements.
+When considering filing for SSD or SSDI in Tennessee you must first determine whether you meet the necessary eligibility requirements.
 You must fulfill several qualifications mandated by the Social Security Administration (SSA) to meet their definition of disabled:

 - You must be unable to do the work that you once did.

 - The SSA must rule that your injury or medical condition is of such a nature that you cannot adjust to other types of work.

 - Your disabling condition has lasted or is expected to last for at least one year or to result in death.

 Some other questions that the SSA may ask include:

 - How severe is your condition, and does it appear on their list of disabling conditions?

 - Have you worked in the last year and earned more than an average of than $1,010 per month?